RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - Practice Sets are always due Sundays at 11:59pm ET.
 - Class Preps for a given class meeting are always due at 11:59pm ET the night before that meeting.
 - Application/Analysis sets are always due Wednesdays at 11:59pm ET (on Blackboard).
-- Skill Quizzes are done in class on Thursdays, and are due at the end of the class.
+- Skill Quizzes are begun in class on Thursdays; if you don't complete in the time allowed, you may take until 11:59pm ET that evening to finish and upload your work.

 All deadlines are listed on the course calendar as well.